moma-lab/passgen-cli/README.md

   * index.js (main file)
   * utils/createPassword.js
   * utils/savePassword.js
-* code your way :)
+  * utils/shuffle.js

+* ... code/implement everything needed ...

-* after finishing coding: edit `package.json`:
+* AFTER finishing coding edit `package.json`:
   * Enter the following key-value pairs right under `"main": "index.js"`

     ```json
     "preferGlobal": true,   // Designate a package as preferring global installation
-    "bin": "./index.js",    // To map a command name to a local file name (=install an executable into the PATH and create a symlink using "npm link")
+    "bin": "./index.js",    // Map a command name to a local file name (=install an executable into the PATH and create a symlink using "npm link")
     ```
     or
     ```json
-    { "bin" : { "myapp" : "./cli.js" } }
+    { "bin" : { "passgen" : "./index.js" } }
     ```

+* open `index.js` and add a shebang `#!/usr/bin/env node` at first line.
+  * that's required to be interpretable by the shell when `$ passgen <options>` command is called from command line using

-* type `$ npm link` on the commandline
+* type `$ npm link` on the command line
   * creates a symlink so we can call "passgen" everywhere in our system
   * (*hint:* `npm unlink` removes the created symlink)

-* open `index.js` and add a shebang `#!/usr/bin/env node` at first line.
-  * that's required to be interpretable by the shell when `$ passgen <options>` command is called from command line using

 ## Acknowlegements